Kozea/WeasyPrint/docs/hacking.rst

 of classes to represent all these boxes.
 We won’t go into the details here, see the module and class docstrings.

-The :mod:`weasyprint.formatting_structure.build` module takes an lxml tree with associated computed styles, and builds a formatting structure.
+The :mod:`weasyprint.formatting_structure.build` module takes an ElementTree tree with associated computed styles, and builds a formatting structure.
 It generates the right boxes for each element and ensures they conform to the models rules.
 (Eg. an inline box can not contain a block.)
 Each box has a :attr:`.style` attribute containing the :class:`StyleDict` of computed values.

 The main logic is based on the ``display`` property, but it can be overridden for some elements by adding a handler in the ``weasyprint.html`` module.